zenefits/ui-demo/apps/styleguide/docs/color.md

 `;
 ```

 To promote consistency and maintainability, _only_ these colors are available.
-This is enforced by [types](https://github.com/z-frontend/components/theme/src/colors.ts) and [linting](https://github.com/zenefits/z-frontend/blob/master/.stylelintrc.js).
+This is enforced by [types](https://github.com/zenefits/z-frontend/components/theme/src/colors.ts) and [linting](https://github.com/zenefits/z-frontend/blob/master/.stylelintrc.js).

+We strive to meet [WCAG 2 contrast requirements](https://www.w3.org/TR/WCAG20/#visual-audio-contrast) so that all users can use Zenefits comfortably.